CW College Football

-CW Football Saturday is a presentation of college football on The CW through CW Sports.
+CW College Football is a presentation of NCAA Division I FBS college football broadcast by The CW.

-The CW began carrying college football broadcasts on September 9, 2023, with a package of Atlantic Coast Conference games sub-licensed from and produced by Raycom Sports (billed as the ACC on The CW), as well as coverage of the Arizona Bowl sub-licensed from Barstool Sports.
+The CW began carrying college football broadcasts on September 9, 2023, with a package of Atlantic Coast Conference (ACC) games sub-licensed from and produced by Raycom Sports (initially billed as the ACC on The CW), as well as coverage of the Arizona Bowl sub-licensed from Barstool Sports.

 In 2024, CW Sports reached an agreement with the Pac-12—which, due to realignment, had been reduced to two teams for at least the 2024 and 2025 seasons—to broadcast most Oregon State University and Washington State University home games during the 2024 season.
-The games are produced by the Pac-12's media department, which CW Sports also subcontracted to produce studio programming for its college football coverage.
+The games are produced by the Pac-12's media department, which CW Sports also subcontracted to produce studio programming.
+CW Sports also acquired the rights to the Arizona Bowl outright.

+For 2026, CW Sports renewed its rights to Pac-12 (which would expand with additional teams), and added rights to the Mountain West Conference.